 Due to being a low-impact sport, meaning you can enjoy it for life without worrying about placing excess pressure on your joints, swimming can improve your life expectancy by approximately 3.4 years.

 Swimming is believed to reduce the risk of all-cause mortality by 28% and cardiovascular disease by 41% compared to non-swimmers or equally sedentary adults.
+It’s a great workout that targets a variety of different muscles, without the impact associated with some of the activities son this list.

 However, swimming can be a difficult all-year-round sport to enjoy due to cold weather unless you have access to a heated, indoor pool.